Winnie09/Wenpin_Hou/pages/open_positions.md

 **I am looking for multiple highly-motivated students and postdoc to work together on exciting research projects**.
 Welcome to contact me if you are interested.

 **<span style="color: blue;"> Postdoctoral scientist position: </span>**  One position is available immediately on relevant research directions.
-We collaborate across Columbia University, Duke University, UC Santa Cruz, and Johns Hopkins to advance understanding of gene regulation, cellular mechanisms, and human health.
-Dr. Hou’s group has designated access to high-performance computing (H100 GPUs).
+We collaborate across Duke University, Columbia University, UC Santa Cruz, and Johns Hopkins to advance understanding of gene regulation, cellular mechanisms, and human health.
+Dr. Hou’s group has designated access to high-performance computing (H100 and H200 GPUs).

 **Role & Impact**: We are recruiting a creative, rigorous Postdoctoral Research Scientist to design and deploy new methods on large-scale datasets (e.g., NIH-funded and consortia resources).
 You will: